AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-context-hub.md

       >[!NOTE]
       >
-      >If you have set up everything correctly, you will see **Targeting** option in the drop-down from the editor, as shown in the figure below.
+      >If you have set up everything correctly, you see **Targeting** option in the drop-down from the editor, as shown in the figure below.

       ![image](/help/user-guide/assets/context-hub/context-hub21.png)